Charting the new physics through one-loop effects in the muon magnetic dipole moment: The in simplified models

-Further, let us take the covariant derivative of electro-magnetic interactions as $D_{\mu}\equiv\partial_{\mu}-iQeA_{\mu}$.
-Hence, we present the corresponding renormalizable quantum electrodynamics (QED) interactions as \footnote{Here, we extract the QED interaction of charged vector based on the $W$ boson in the SM, and more general analysis is illustrated in Ref. \cite{Biggio:2016wyy}.}
+Further, let us take the covariant derivative of electromagnetic interactions as $D_{\mu}\equiv\partial_{\mu}-iQeA_{\mu}$.
+Hence, we present the corresponding renormalizable QED interactions as\footnote{Here, we extract the QED interaction of charged vector based on the $W$ boson in the SM, and more general analysis is illustrated in Ref. \cite{Biggio:2016wyy}.}

-where the $A_{\mu}$ labels the photon $\gamma$ and the field strength tensor $V_{\mu\nu}$ is defined as $(\partial_{\mu}V_{\nu}-\partial_{\nu}V_{\mu})$.
-Note that the standard interactions above are the minimal interactions respect to the electromagnetic gauge symmetry $U_{EM}(1)$, in which the QED interactions of fermions and bosons are chosen to be consistent.
+where the $A_{\mu}$ labels the photon $\gamma$, and the field strength tensor $V_{\mu\nu}$ is defined as $(\partial_{\mu}V_{\nu}-\partial_{\nu}V_{\mu})$.
+Note that the standard interactions above are the minimal interactions respecting the electromagnetic gauge symmetry $U_{EM}(1)$, in which the QED interactions of fermions and bosons are chosen to be consistent.

 Here, we consider the interactions in the unitary gauge.
 Thus, the $A^{\mu}V_{\mu}^{\dag}\phi$ interactions do not appear, in which $\phi$ is the Goldstone boson of $V_{\mu}$.
-For physical field $S$, the renormalizable $A^{\mu}V_{\mu}^{\dag}S$ interactions are forbidden because it violates the Ward identity \footnote{We would like to thank Prof. Qing-Hong Cao for discussing about this problem.}.
-For example, the singly charged scalar vertex $\gamma W^{\mp}H^{\pm}$ can only be induced by high dimensional operators \cite{Diaz-Cruz:2001thx}.
+For physical field $S$, the renormalizable $A^{\mu}V_{\mu}^{\dag}S$ interactions are forbidden because it violates the Ward identity.\footnote{We would like to thank Prof. Qing-Hong Cao for discussing about this problem.} For example, the singly charged scalar vertex $\gamma W^{\mp}H^{\pm}$ can only be induced by high-dimensional operators \cite{Diaz-Cruz:2001thx}.
 In renormalizable models, there are no tree level $\gamma W^{\mp}H^{\pm}$ interactions, which is verified in the charged Higgs singlet model \cite{Cao:2017ffm}, two Higgs doublet model \cite{Arhrib:2006wd, Aiko:2021can}, and Higgs triplet model \cite{Logan:2018wtm}.

-\textbf{Assuming Lorentz invariance and electromagnetic gauge invariance, we have written down the most general and renormalizable interactions contributing to muon $g-2$ directly at one-loop level.
-For simplicity, the interactions in Eq. \eqref{eqn:int:mufM} and Eq. \eqref{eqn:int:fMQED} are named as canonical interactions.
-These canonical interactions always appear in the renormalizable models, which are mainly investigated in this manuscript.}
+Assuming Lorentz invariance and electromagnetic gauge invariance, we have written down the most general renormalizable interactions contributing to muon $g-2$ directly at one-loop level.
+For simplicity, the interactions in Eqs. \eqref{eqn:int:mufM} and \eqref{eqn:int:fMQED} are named as canonical interactions.
+These canonical interactions always appear in the renormalizable models, which are mainly investigated in this manuscript.